Nonnberg Abbey: History

-The convent was established beneath the Festungsberg hill and the ruined fortifications of the former Roman city of Juvavum.
+beneath the Festungsberg hill and the ruined fortifications of the former Roman city of Juvavum.
 Its first abbess was Saint Erentrudis of Salzburg, who was either a niece or a sister of Bishop Rupert.
+Since 1624 she has held the title of "Landesmutter Salzburgs" (Mother of Salzburg) and her tomb is in the crypt of the church.

 The abbey's endowment was provided by the Agilolfing duke Theodo of Bavaria and his successor Theodbert.
+The abbey became independent of the founding house from 987.
 The nuns, all of noble birth, held extended estates up the Salzach river in the south of the city.
+The obligation of nobility for the nuns – a prerequisite for admission to the convent – which had existed since the Middle Ages, was abolished in 1848.
 The convent's possessions were later augmented by Emperor Henry II, who was also Duke of Bavaria.
-The Benedictine rule was finally implemented under Archbishop Conrad I of Salzburg in the early 12th century.

-The abbey became independent of the founding house from 987.
 After a blaze about 1006, the abbey church was re-built with the support of Henry II; he and his consort Cunigunde of Luxembourg attended the consecration in 1009.
 This Romanesque building was again largely destroyed in a fire of 1423.
 Reconstruction took place between 1464 and 1509.
 In 1624 the church was enlarged by the addition of three side chapels.
 A refurbishment in the Baroque style took place in the 1880s.

+The Benedictine rule was implemented under Archbishop Conrad I of Salzburg in the early 12th century.
+The late Gothic winged altar with the statue of Mary is the centrepiece of the abbey church.

+Present day

+The nuns sing Gregorian Chorals every morning at 6:45, and in the evenings at different times.

+About 195 manuscripts dating from the 14th to the 18th century have been copied to film by the Hill Museum and Manuscript Library.